 Anticipating & Evaluating the Consequences of One’s Actions

 You can learn more about SEL and how it can support character education here.

 Health & Wellness Programming

-As a group initiative, there will be many opportunities to invite your group to develop and reflect on a range of social and interpersonal skills.
+As a group initiative, there will be many opportunities to invite your group to develop and reflect on a range of social interactions in their efforts to achieve a collective goal.
 For example, the ability to cooperate and work effectively as a team.
 Brief the task as described above and pose a series of questions to help your group explore certain social competencies, such as:

 What sorts of emotions and/or social cues did you observe during the exercise?

 What did you make these social signals to mean?

 How did you or your team cope with frustration?

 On a scale of 1 to 10, with 10 being the highest, how honest was your group in regards to achieving its goal?

 How would you describe your group’s decision-making process?
 Was it effective?